 Inpatient vs. Outpatient Rehab: Understanding the Difference

-Last Updated: May 17, 2023
+Last Updated: November 9, 2023

 While outpatient and residential/inpatient programs both tend to provide services like individual and group addiction counseling, there are some key differences between these two types of treatment programs:

-- Inpatient programs, also referred to as residential treatment, require patients to live onsite at a rehab facility while receiving services.
+- Inpatient programs, also referred to as residential treatment, require patients to live on site at a rehab facility while receiving services.
 Meanwhile, people in outpatient care remain at home and travel to an office or clinic several times per week for appointments.

-- It is common for patients to begin with a residential or inpatient treatment program after detox and then transition to outpatient service once they’ve completed an inpatient program.
+It is common for patients to begin with a residential or inpatient treatment program after detox and then transition to outpatient service once they’ve completed an inpatient program.

 How Much Does Inpatient Rehab Cost?

-The cost of inpatient rehab depends upon the type of rehab center you go to and the length of your stay.
+The cost of inpatient rehab depends on the type of rehab center you go to and the length of your stay.
 Inpatient programs can cost anywhere from $2,000 to $25,000 per month.
 Luxury or high-end rehab centers with amenities like beachfront views will cost more than standard rehab centers.
 Insurance may offset some or all of the costs of inpatient rehab.
 In fact, marketplace health insurance plans must cover behavioral health services, including addiction treatment, as essential benefits.

 How Long Is Inpatient Rehab?

 See Related: Will I lose my job if I go to rehab?

 How Much Does Outpatient Rehab Cost?

-Given that outpatient programs do not include room and board, they tend to be less expensive compared to inpatient or residential rehab.
+Given that outpatient programs do not include room and board, they tend to be less expensive compared to inpatient rehab.
 The cost of treatment will depend on your length of treatment, whether you have insurance coverage and to what extent your insurance covers outpatient rehab.
 You can expect to have some out-of-pocket costs, such as copays for appointments, which will depend on your insurance coverage.